MadNLP/powertech-tutorial/docs/src/4-optimal-powerflow.md

 # Tutorial 4: solving optimal power flow with MadNLP

-With the previous tutorial, we have now all the elements to implement the optimal power flow problem with MadNLP.
-It remains to add to the model the following elements:
+The previous tutorial was the last step we needed to implement the full optimal power flow problem with MadNLP.
+It just remains to add the following elements to the model:

-- an objective penalizing the cost to run each power generator.
+- the cost to run each power generator;
-- line flow constraints;
+- the line flow constraints;
-- voltage angle constraints;
+- the voltage angle constraints;

 We start the tutorial again by importing the usual packages: